mcandre/kick-test/README.md

 # ABOUT

-kickers automate common development workflows, such as syncing git changes between local and remote repositories.
+kickers automate common development workflows.
 Workflows are customizable on a per-repository basis.

 # EXAMPLE